itscodenation/flw1-giphy-20-21-starter/README.md

 # Unit 6: Giphy Project

 ## Project Description
 In this unit, you will create a Giphy App.
 The Giphy App will take a search term as an input and display a random Gif in a thumbnail on the screen.
-To create this project, you will learn the anatomy of an API Request, use AJAX to make a simple GET request, handle a JSON response object, and use jQuery to display a gif.
+To create this project, you will learn the anatomy of an API Request, use Promises to make a simple GET request, handle a JSON response object, and use jQuery to display a gif.

 Follow the steps below to make your very own site!
 Make sure to check off your items as you complete them. [ ] => [x]

 ## Day 1
 ### Planning
-- [ ] Copy the project planning document and link a completed version in your ReadMe.
+- [ ] Copy the [project planning document](https://docs.google.com/document/d/1IGYcwf_1W0PlzBBBDUdgrmoROGR1rDCVIJeEX2lZFUg/edit#) and link a completed version in your ReadMe.

 ### Set-Up
 - [x] Go to the repository at https://github.com/itscodenation/Giphy
 - [x] Fork this repository to your Github account and pull it down to Glitch.
-- [ ] Add, commit, and push your changes.
-- [ ] Make your site live on gh-pages.

 ### JavaScript
 - [ ] Create a working fetch() request inside the click handler.